Learn more about Hakalau Forest

 Board Members

-Debbie Anderson (Vice President) is an entomologist by training but spent her career in marketing and advertising after earning an MBA at the University of Hawai’i.
+Debbie Anderson (President) is an entomologist by training but spent her career in marketing and advertising after earning an MBA at the University of Hawai’i.
 Debbie co-founded the annual Hawai’i Island Festival of Birds in 2016 to help draw national and international attention to Hawaii’s endangered endemic birds.
 The Festival brought many visitors to Hakalau for educational field trips.

-Dr. Peter Stine (Secretary) as been involved in wildland conservation and management for over 40 years, from Florida, to the Pacific Northwest, Hawai’i, and California.
+Dr. Peter Stine (Vice President) has been involved in wildland conservation and management for over 40 years, from Florida, to the Pacific Northwest, Hawai’i, and California.
 The first half of his career was with the USFWS, including a 5 year assignment in Hawai‘i as the endangered species recovery coordinator.
 This work included the design and preparations for establishing Hakalau Forest National Wildlife Refuge.
 From 1984-1987 he worked closely with TNC and landowners to secure the sale of private lands to form the Refuge.
 For the last 20 years Dr. Stine been a research landscape ecologist with the Pacific Southwest Research Station of the US Forest Service in California.

 Members at Large